annviitala/fullstack_blogapp/README.md

 8 In your command prompt enter this command to start your app:

    ng serve –open

-12. Open your api:

-    java -jar blogapp-0.1.0.jar

-    Note: Blog post api can be accessed at "http://localhost:8080/blogposts/"
 12. Project can be accessed at "http://localhost:4200/finalblogapp".

 # License